Arona22/OPOS/README.md

 The project is made for educational purposes only and is not inteded to be seen or used as a legitemate product.

-Furtermore, the project was made by three junior web web developers and thus the website might be subjected to bugs and/or not work as inteded.
+Furtermore, the project was made by three junior web developers and thus the website might be subjected to bugs and/or not work as inteded.

 The project was made by the helping had of several web development services